Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Should be taken as instructed

 Decongestants reduce swelling of the nasal passages.
 They relieve pressure and pain in your sinuses.

 Are available as pills, liquids, and nasal sprays

 Should not be used for more than a few days.
 Overuse can actually make your symptoms worse.

 Steroid nasal sprays are used for nasal allergy symptoms.
 They help to lessen nasal congestion and swelling, runny noses, and sneezing.

 Should be sprayed into the nose correctly

 Make sure you read and follow the instructions on the label.
-If you have any questions about these medications, ask your health care provider or pharmacist.
+If you have any questions about these medicines, ask your healthcare provider or pharmacist.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR